ska-sa/katgpucbf/doc/benchmarking.rst

 This is not a complete list of options; run the command with :option:`!--help` to see others.

-Note that at the time of writing, :program:`benchmark_xbgpu.py` only works in :option:`--oneshot` mode as it has not yet been calibrated for searches.

 Multicast groups
 ----------------
 The benchmark code currently hard-codes a number of multicast groups.
 Thus,